 A new mobility ecosystem is upon us.
 Cities are changing at a pace like never before, largely made possible through technological advancements.
 Even now, during a global pandemic, alternative mobility solutions are enabling people to move across cities safely.
 But as car sharing, truck sharing, bike sharing, and other sharing economy platforms continue to grow, the best and most secure user experiences will differentiate the leaders in a competitive market.

 As alternative mobility and car-sharing platforms have gained popularity, users have also become increasingly demanding.
-Trust and safety are paramount, leading to companies like Uber to introduce a “No Mask No Ride” policy enabled by facial scans to detect masks for Covid-19 health safety.
-For automakers such as BMW and Daimler that offer a joint car-sharing service, providing a smooth user onboarding that checks off regulatory compliance, such as checking for a valid driver’s license, is key to driving adoption.
+Trust and safety are paramount, leading to companies like Uber introducing a “No Mask No Ride” policy enabled by facial scans to detect masks for Covid-19 health safety.
+For automakers such as BMW and Daimler that offer a joint car-sharing service, providing a smooth user onboarding that checks off regulatory compliance (such as checking for a valid driver’s license) is key to driving adoption.
 Despite Covid-19 restrictions in around the world, alternative mobility providers are still in a market that is only poised to grow.
 “Generally, the interests of business (mobility providers) and city authorities coincide, with both parts aiming to reduce the number of cars on the roads,” according to a report by IPSOS.
 To weather the global pandemic and continue to grow their market share, urban mobility and sharing economy services need to build user identity verification into the core of their user experience design.

 The status-quo of urban transportation is rapidly shifting